Safeguarding Partnership Training Team

-Lynne Elton is a Team Leader for the Family Intervention Service based in the Birkenhead South locality.
+Lynne Elton is SFEF Practice Lead for Children’s Services.
 Lynne has worked with children and families for over 30 years and delivered training as part of all her roles within the private and voluntary faith and community sector and the local Authority for 28 of those years.
 Lynnes experience and knowledge of delivering training/ courses spans the facilitation of a number of evidence based parenting programmes including Triple P and Nurturing to parents and carers, training to practitioners to promote quality practise and enhance knowledge and skills as well as running the accredited level 4 training in Working With Parents with Multiple and Complex needs.
 Lynne is passionate about working with and supporting families to achieve the best possible outcomes for their children and equally passionate about practitioners having the skills and knowledge to provide a quality service to families as well as the opportunity to develop their skills and knowledge.
-Lynne developed and co-delivers Engaging With Resistant Families, Graded Care Profile 2 and Supporting Families Enhancing Futures for WSCP.
+Lynne is part of the team delivering Engaging With Resistant Families, Graded Care Profile 2 and Supporting Families Enhancing Futures for WSCP.